 Rangeland overutilization by both authorized and unauthorized livestock, wildlife, and Navajo free-ranging horses can diminish vegetation cover, exposing soils to erosive forces (USDA/NRCS 2003).
-Drought and climate change may also contribute to soil erosion and loss as vegetation cover and water availability are diminished.
+Drought and climate change may also contribute to soil erosion, and loss as vegetation cover and water availability are diminished.
 The Proposed Action would implement integrated rangeland, soil, water, and vegetation management actions to meet the goal of reducing the impacts from erosion, sustaining and improving soil quality, retaining plant and animal/microbial life above and below the soil surface, and rehabilitating soil damaged by land degradation.

-Under the Proposed Action, NRCS web soil survey reports and Ecological Site Descriptions would be used to identify BMPs based on soil classification and content.
+Under the Proposed Action, NRCS soil survey reports and Ecological Site Descriptions would be used to identify BMPs based on soil classification and content.
 These BMPs would stabilize soils and reduce the potential for soil erosion.

 Designating Conservation Land Management Areas in the FBFA would maintain and improve soil conservation and health by limiting development and requiring additional mitigation measures on a case-by-case basis.
 Approximately 36 percent (576,314 acres) of the FBFA would be designated as Conservation Land Management Areas.
 These areas are already subject to conservation practices under the NNDFW Wildlife Biological Resource Land Use Clearance Policies and Procedures.
+The designation of Conservation Land Management Areas is not likely to have significant beneficial effects.
+As shown in

-As shown in Table 3-2, approximately 163,682 acres (28 percent) within the proposed Conservation Land Management Areas are classified as having highly erodible soils.
+Table 3-2, approximately 163,682 acres (28 percent) within the proposed Conservation Land Management Areas are classified as having highly erodible soils.

 Integrated management actions implemented under the Proposed Action that would preserve and restore habitats would beneficially affect soil stability and reduce runoff and erosion.
 The Proposed Action would implement management actions to identify reaches along streams, rivers, and washes that need bank stabilization and other erosion mitigation.
-These restoration projects would result in long-term beneficial effects on soils in the FBFA.
+These restoration projects would result in long-term beneficial effects on soils in the FBFA; however, these effects are not likely to be significant.
 No significant adverse effects on soils are expected from implementing the Proposed Action.

 Under the No Action Alternative, the IRMP would not be implemented.
 Soils in the FBFA would continue to be subject to disturbance, mixing, and compaction from a suite of development, agriculture, livestock grazing, and the effects from drought resulting in continued wind and water soil erosion.
-Effects on soils from development, ongoing land use, and drought would be the same as those described under the Proposed Action.
+The effects on soils from development, ongoing land use, and drought would be the same as those described under the Proposed Action.

-However, integrated management of soils, water, agriculture, and livestock grazing as proposed in the IRMP would not occur.
+However, integrated management of soils, water, agriculture, and livestock grazing as outlined in the IRMP would not occur.
 Integrated management actions identified to preserve and restore habitats that would beneficially affect soil stability and reduce runoff and erosion would not be implemented.
 There would be no coordinated effort to implement integrated rangeland, soil, water, and vegetation management actions to meet the goal of reducing the impacts from erosion, sustaining and improving soil quality, retaining plant and animal/microbial life above and below the soil surface, and rehabilitating soil damaged by land degradation.